 - ii.
 Find the print_integer() function.
 You could look manually, but the best way is to use the '/' slash character to start a search and then search for print_integer.
 The first location you find is the call from main() to the function, press '/' again to find the actual function. - iii.
+(Note, to quit, just type q) - iv.
 You should find something like the following: